 5.3 Panel

-5.3.1 For procedures A, B, C, and H, a panel at least 150 mm long and 5 mm wide and not less than 1.1 mm thickness stainless steel 1.4301 in accordance with Specification EN 10088/2, 2R having a bright annealed finish.
+5.3.1 For procedures A, B, C, and G H, a panel at least 50 mm long and 50 mm wide and not less than 1.1 mm thickness stainless steel 1.4301 in accordance with Specification EN 10088/2, 2R having a bright annealed finish.
 The surface roughness height shall be (50 25) nm arithmetical average deviation from the mean line.
 One or both panel ends shall be ground to form a 90° angle with the surface.
 Panels showing stains, discoloration, or many scratches are not acceptable.
 New panels should be cleaned prior to use as 10.2.1, except with ten washes of the final solvent.
 Between uses, the panel test surface shall be protected from scratches and contamination, and the panels stored at conditions described in 8.1.

 5.3.2 For Procedures D, E, and F, a panel as described in 5.3.1 shall have a 12 mm length of one end of the panel bent through an arc of 120° away from the test surface.
 The radius of the curvature of the finished surface at the bend shall be 1.5 to 3 mm.
 (See Fig. 2)